 However, the biggest issue I’ve noticed over the past months is that this design lacks ventilation holes, especially compared with the other options on our list.
 As a result, my feet can feel overheated, especially during the warmer seasons.
 While these two issues are ones I’m willing to accept for the benefit of the shoe’s longevity, if you’re looking for a more summer-friendly shoe, I’d suggest you scope out the breathable options below.

-After selling nearly 3 million pairs of its Zerogrand sneakers, it’s safe to say that Cole Haan has design down when it comes to footwear.
+After selling millions of its Zerogrand sneakers, it’s safe to say that Cole Haan has design down when it comes to footwear.

 The Generation Stitchlite comes with the brand’s signature sole support and comfort, something that proves to be a real godsend when you break in your shoes.
 The Stitchlite, in particular, ups the ante by providing a springy arched outsole, as with as comfortable insoles that help mimic the motions of the human foot.